OperAI/Covid-19/README.md

 Tracing and modeling can be as effective as physical distancing to curb the COVID-19 spread, based on privacy-preserving approaches.
 One of such approaches has been proposed by experts on privacy matters, in Europe.
 They called it "Decentralized Privacy-Preserving Proximity Tracing (DP-PPT)" to help curb the spread with confidentiality. https://lnkd.in/fy3-MB3 / https://lnkd.in/f9etcRp

-The approach we have used to trace and model the spread is also a privacy-preserving approach.
+The approach we have used to trace and model the spread is also a privacy-preserving approach as non-contact based approach.
 The scripts in preparation are made available at https://lnkd.in/fvF3_fm.
 They will be constantly updated along with the data.

 Such privacy-preserving approaches and scripts can be used at a finer scale with granular data (city/province), to trace and model the spread locally and possibly hourly.
 Privacy-preserving approaches include individual privacy as well as and organizational privacy